Mugilak/ZULA-cab-app/README.md

 # ZULA-cab-app

-the application is developed with OOPS and data structures class and objects are handled perfectly
+the application is developed with OOPS and data structures. class and objects are handled perfectly

 1. customer login